Malampaya gas field: Background

 The field was discovered during the drilling of the Camago-1 well in 1989, and following successful appraisal of the Malampaya field in the 1990s, first gas flowed in September 2001.
 Commercial production started in January 2002.
-The field was developed and currently operated by Shell Philippines Exploration B.V.
-(SPEX), under the Royal Dutch Shell; with joint venture partners - Chevron Malampaya LLC and Philippine National Oil Company Exploration Corporation.
+The field was developed and was operated by Shell Philippines Exploration B.V.
+(SPEX), under Royal Dutch Shell, with joint venture partners Chevron Malampaya LLC and Philippine National Oil Company Exploration Corporation.
 On November 13, 2019, the Dennis Uy-led Udenna Corp. acquired Chevron Philippines Ltd.’s 45% stake.
 The Senate raised "red flags" about the company's expertise and financial capability to operate the gas field.

 The Malampaya Phase 1 development included five production wells, tied back via flowlines to the Shallow Water Platform.
 Gas is exported through a 504-km subsea Gas Export Pipeline that delivers to the Onshore Gas Plant in Batangas City on Luzon Island to the northeast, for final treatment and metering.

 Shell successfully completed Malampaya Phase 2 in 2013, which added two new production wells.
 Malampaya Phase 3 saw the design, fabrication and installation of a new depletion compression platform to maintain levels of gas production, which began operating in October 2015.
 This was the first oil and gas platform to be designed and built in the Philippines, and its successful completion has made the country a player in construction for the oil and gas industry.